pneff/servicegen/docs/functions.markdown

 If you pass in any non-string data type, servicegen will calculate a hash out of the variable's content.

-If the client has sent a "If-None-Match" HTTP header containing exactly that hash, then the request is immediately aborted and the response code 304 (Not Modified) is sent.
+If the client has sent a "If-None-Match" HTTP header containing exactly that hash, then the request is immediately aborted and the response code 304 (Not Modified) or 412 (Precondition Failed) is sent.
 If the client sets the "no-cache" option in its "Cache-Control" header, this behaviour is turned off.

 In the case that the request continues, the "ETag" response header is set.